Dash-Industry-Forum/Events/event.bs.md

 Event or timed metadata information between these entities.
 The Event/timed metadata API is shown at Figure 1.

+Note: In this document, the term "DASH player" is used.

 The description of the API below is strictly functional, i.e. implementation-agnostic, is intended to be employed for the specification of the API in Javascript for the dash.js open source DASH player, and in IDL such as the OMG IDL or WebIDL.
 For example, the subscribeEvent() method as defined below may be mapped to the existing **on(type,listener,scope)** method as defined for the dash.js under **MediaPlayerEvents**.

-The state diagram of the DASH client/player associated with the API is shown below in Figure 8:
+The state diagram of the DASH player associated with the API is shown below in Figure 8:
 <figure>
   <img src="Images/eventsubscriptionstatediagram.png" />
-  <figcaption>Figure 8 – State Diagram of the DASH client/player for the event/timed
+  <figcaption>State Diagram of the DASH player for the event/timed metadata API.
-metadata API.
 </figcaption></figure>

-Note that the scope of the above state diagram is the entire set of applicable events/timed metadata streams being subscribed/unsubscribed, i.e. it is not indicating the state model of the DASH client/player in the context of a single Event/timed metadata stream subscription/un-subscription.
+The scope of the above state diagram is the entire set of applicable events/timed metadata streams being subscribed/unsubscribed, i.e. it is not indicating the state model of the DASH player in the context of a single Event/timed metadata stream subscription/un-subscription.

 The application subscribes to the reception of the desired event/timed metadata and associated information by the **subscribeEvent()** method.
 The parameters to be passed in this method are:

-  - <var>appId</var> – (Optional) A unique ID for the Application subscribing to data dispatch from the DASH client/player.
-Depending on the platform/implementation this identifier may be used by the DASH client/player to maintain state information.
+  - <var>app_id</var> – (Optional) A unique ID for the Application subscribing to data dispatch from the DASH player.
+Depending on the platform/implementation this identifier may be used by the DASH player to maintain state information.

-  - <var>schemeIdUri</var> – A unique identifier scheme for the associated DASH Event/metadata stream of interest to the Application.
-This string may use a URN or a URL syntax, and may correspond to either an MPD Event, an inband Event, or a timed metadata stream identifer.
-The schemeIdUri may be formatted as a regular expression (regex).
+  - <var>scheme_uri</var> – A unique identifier scheme for the associated DASH Event/metadata stream of interest to the Application.
+This string may use a URN or a URL syntax, and may correspond to either an MPD Event, an inband Event, or a timed metadata stream identifier.
+The
+    <var>scheme_uri</var> may be formatted as a regular expression (regex).

-  - <var>value</var> – A value of the event or timed metadata stream within the scope of the above schemeIdUri, optional to include.
+  - <var>value</var> – A value of the event or timed metadata stream within the scope of the above <var>scheme_uri</var>, optional to include.
 When not present, no default value is defined – i.e., no filtering criterion is associated with the Event scheme identification.

-  - <var>dispatchMode</var> – Indicates when the event handler function identified in the callbackFunction argument should be called:
+  - <var>dispatch_mode</var> – Indicates when the event handler function identified in the <var>callback_function</var> argument should be called:

-      - <var>dispatchMode</var> = <var>On\_receive</var> – provide the event/timed metadata
-        sample data to the App as soon as it is detected by DASH client/player;
+      - <var>dispatch_mode</var> = <var>on_receive</var> – provide the event/timed metadata sample data to the Application as soon as it is detected by DASH player;

-      - <var>dispatchMode</var> = <var>On\_start</var> – provide the event/timed metadata
-        sample data to the App at the start time of Event message or at the presentation time of timed metadata sample.
+      - <var>dispatch_mode</var> = <var>on_start</var> – provide the event/timed metadata sample data to the App at the start time of Event message or at the presentation time of timed metadata sample.

-  - <var>callbackFunction</var> – the name of the function to be (asynchronously) called for an event corresponding to the specified schemeIdUri/value.
-The callback function is invoked with the eventType, eventData and timeOfDispatch arguments described below.
+  - <var>callback_function</var> – the name of the function to be (asynchronously) called for an event corresponding to the specified
+    <var>scheme_uri</var>/(<var>value</var>).
+The callback function is invoked with the arguments described below.

-Upon successful execution of the event/timed metadata subscription call (for which the DASH client/player will return a corresponding acknowledgment), the DASH client/player shall monitor the source of potential Event stream information, i.e., the MPD or incoming DASH Segments, for matching values of the subscribed <var>schemeIdUri</var>/(<var>value</var>).
+Upon successful execution of the event/timed metadata subscription call (for which the DASH player will return a corresponding acknowledgment), the DASH player shall monitor the source of potential Event stream information, i.e., the MPD or incoming DASH Segments, for matching values of the subscribed <var>scheme_uri</var>/(<var>value</var>).
 The parentheses around value is because this parameter may be absent in the event/timed metadata subscription call.
-When a matching event/metadata sample is detected, the DASH client/player invokes the function specified in the callbackFunction argument with the following parameters.
-It should additionally provide to the Application the current presentation time at the DASH client/player when performing the dispatch action.
+When a matching event/metadata sample is detected, the DASH player invokes the function specified in the callbackFunction argument with the following parameters.
+It should additionally provide to the Application the current presentation time at the DASH player when performing the dispatch action.
 The parameters to be passed in this method are:

-  - <var>type</var> – the type of event message/timed metadata sample whose
+  - <var ignore=''>type</var> – the type of event message/timed metadata sample whose
     scheme identifier matches the subscribed value by the Application.
     Value of ‘mpd’ denotes an MPD Event, value of ‘inband’ denotes an inband Event, and value ‘meta’ denotes a timed metadata sample.

-  - <var>data</var> – Container for the parameter values contained in the Event message or the timed metadata sample data.
+  - <var>instanceData</var> – Container for the parameter values contained in the Event message or the timed metadata sample data.

-      - In the case of an MPD Event, the eventData shall contain the values the following attributes of the <{EventStream}> and
+      - In the case of an MPD Event, <var>instanceData</var> shall contain the values the following parameter from the <{EventStream}> and
         <{Event}> elements :

 <table>